 - You do NOT need to be a scout to attend the program.
 You must be age 12 to 17 to attend.
 Members of a Boy Scout Troop, even if not yet 12, can attend also.
 If you are over the age of 17 (boy or girl), contact Ron Lime about a Venture program.

 - Arrive on time, you need to allow time to check in.
 A Scout arrives in plenty of time.
-The program lasts from 9:00 AM until 2:30 PM.
+The program lasts from 10:00 AM until 3:30 PM.
+(NOTE: THIS IS ONE HOUR LATER THAN PRIOR EVENTS DUE TO ANOTHER EVENT AT THE AIRPORT.
 You must attend the entire time (You cannot leave for a soccer game for part of the program) to complete the program and receive your blue card.
-Units will check in as a complete group, don't leave your troop waiting.
+Boy Scout/Girl Scout Units must check in as a complete group, don't leave your troop waiting.

 - Previous events have had free airplane rides (provided by EAA) at the same location.
 This is NOT the case for all events.
 Information about any possible airplane rides from Young Eagles can be found at their website http://www.eaa9.org.
 Airplane rides are always dependent on many factors including weather and volunteer pilots and are never guaranteed.
 EAA is a different organization and has different rules for their program.